 Below, I’ll share my experience with side effects from the beginning until now (6 years later) and I’ll share my thoughts on whether allergy shots are effective.
 I hope you find relief just as I have.

 My Experience With Allergy Shots

 I was in graduate school, busy with studying and an internship.
-At first, I ignored the allergy symptoms because I always experienced them.
+At first I ignored the allergy symptoms because I had always experienced them.

-As my health was snowballing downward I stopped going to my internship.
+As my health was snowballing downward (not an exaggeration) I stopped going to my internship.
 I continued to study but slept 12 hours a day.
 In class I would struggle to keep my eyes open.

 I had no idea what was happening.
 Was this normal?

-Eventually, I found an allergist and was tested for a few allergens.
+Eventually, I wound up at an allergist an allergist.
+He asked me a few questions and chose to tested for a few allergens.
 I tested positive for most things and began allergy drops.
-After a year I didn’t find much relief so I visited another allergist.
+After a year I didn’t find much relief.